PyDrocsid/cogs/moderation/content_filter/documentation.md

 Contains commands to do setup checks for blacklisted expressions in every message.

 !!! note
-    User with the `content_filter.bypass` permission are not effected by the check.
+    Users with the `content_filter.bypass` permission are not affected by these checks.

 ## `content_filter`